AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

 ### Working with Tags component in metadata form {#tag-component-metadata-form}

-The root element represents the tree structure of the tags associated with an asset, helping to identify the asset based on the tag assigned to it.
-Additionally, you can restrict the tag to a specific taxonomy while configuring the metadata form.
+The root element represents the tree structure of the tags that you can associate with the assets, helping to identify the asset based on the tag assigned to it.
+Additionally, you can restrict the access of a specific taxonomy while configuring the metadata form for an asset or the folder.

-Follow the steps below to use the link component on the asset details page:
+#### Tag component configuration {#tag-component-configuration}

+Configure the tag component by executing the following steps:

-1. Go to metadata editor and navigate to **[!UICONTROL Tags]**.
+1. Go to the metadata editor and navigate to **[!UICONTROL Tags]** and place it on the canvas.
 1. Rename the component on the canvas.
+To do this, go to **[!UICONTROL Label]** under the [!UICONTROL Metadata property] in the settings panel and add the text for its identification.
 1. Under the [!UICONTROL Metadata property] in the settings panel, search for the taxonomy you want to assign to the component.
+1. Click **[!UICONTROL Restrict to specific taxonomy]** to restrict the root path of the particular asset or folder.
+To do this, browse tags and choose the taxonomy to the particular path.
 1. Click **[!UICONTROL Save]** to save the changes.

    ![Root tags configuration](assets/root-tag-config.png)

-1. Go back to the settings of the Metadata form > select a Metadata form > click [!UICONTROL Assign to folder] to assign a parent folder to the tag.
-Select Folder screen(s) appears.
+#### Mapping between assets and taxonomy {#asset-taxonomy-mapping}

+Follow the steps below to perform mapping between folder and taxonomy:

+1. Go back to the Settings and click **[!UICONTROL Metadata forms]**
+1. Select a Metadata form that needs mapping.
+1. Click **[!UICONTROL Assign to folder(s)]**. **[!UICONTROL Select Folder(s)]** screen appears.
 1. Navigate to the folder that you want to assign to the metadata form.
+You can select multiple folders.
 1. Click **[!UICONTROL Assign]**.

-To view the configured root tags, go to the asset details page where the mapping between metadata form and root tags is performed.
+To view the configured root tags, go to the asset's details page where the mapping between metadata form and root tags is performed.

 ## Next Steps {#next-steps}